sanketsharma411/Automated-Deployment-Github/README.md

 ### Stuff to do

 5. Create a bash script which updates the local repo
-6. Run the bash script whenever a "message" is received from GitHub
+6. Verify/validate the "message" received from GitHub
+7. Run the bash script from python

 ## Notes:
-1. We won't be editing any of the files from the production server.
+- We won't be editing any of the files from the production server, so no conflicts and it will always pull from the origin/master branch

-The post receive hook delivers some payload thing which is not a part of the request.args but is instead a component of request.dataStatus API Training Shop Blog About Pricing © 2015 GitHub, Inc. Terms Privacy Security Contact Help
+- The post receive hook delivers some payload thing which is not a part of the request.args but is instead a component of request.data
+- The only way we are using the post-recieve hooks now is to tell the server to "git pull".
+This should be extended later !